Project

 Add Exception#detailed_message

 Added by mame (Yusuke Endoh) almost 3 years ago.
-Updated almost 2 years ago.
+Updated about 2 years ago.

 Status: